 – Jaclyn London, MS, RD, CDN, Nutrition Director at the Good Housekeeping Institute

 Sometimes the foods you do not consume are just as important as those you do consume.
 Caffeine is a powerful stimulant found in coffee, soft drinks, and iced tea.
 Consuming caffeine prior to bedtime can leave you wide awake right around the time you should be winding down for the evening.
 Additionally, caffeine stimulates bladder activity, which can interrupt an otherwise peaceful night’s sleep with repeated trips to the bathroom.
 If you are searching for a sleep-inducing beverage before bedtime, consider an herbal tea or a glass of warm milk.

-Researchers have found that CBD helps to improve sleep quality and reduce insomnia.
-Specifically, supplementing the endocannabinoid system helps regulate sleep stability and promotes overall health.
 There are many types of CBD supplements, including hemp oil, CBD topicals, capsules, and vapes.
 One of the best CBD products to consume before bed is CBD Gummies, which offer just the right combination of sweetness and sleep-inducing CBD.
 Available in convenient 30-count bottles, CBD Gummies offer a tasty way to help you drift off to sleep.

 A sound machine can help mask noise disruption and create a calm, soothing environment.
 Most sound machines offer you a variety of peaceful sounds that can help you peacefully drift off to sleep after a long day of activity.
 Popular sound choices include rainfall, white noise, ocean waves, and rainforest activity.
 Sound machines are available in stationary and portable models, and are growing in popularity among frequent travelers who battle sleep deprivation on a regular basis.